 3.2.
-One Year of Mandatory Rotations
+One Year of Mandatory Rotation to other specialties

 Rotations outside Emergency Department are required to give trainees a broader perspective of the practice of emergency medicine.
 This also gives trainees a better appreciation of interdisciplinary approach to patient care with cooperation by different specialties.
 This serves to lay a firm foundation for further training.
 Each rotation period should be at least 3 months.
 The rotations will include: